sg-gupta/Micromouse_all/README.md

 ## Status

-Never fully completed — this is a working snapshot of reactive wall-following, not a finished maze-mapping/solving competition bot.
+this is a working snapshot of reactive wall-following, not a maze-mapping/solving competition bot.

 ## Other iteration: STM32 BluePill build (also unfinished)

-Before the Mega version above, this went through a much more ambitious build:
+After the Mega version above, I went through a much more ambitious build:

 - STM32 BluePill, flashed via an FTDI module
 - TB6612FNG motor driver, 2x encoded N20 motors